 Series B in 2002

-Polaris Networks specializes in developing test tools, simulation tools, and software engineering services for wireless and telecommunications technologies.
-The company offers optical transport switching systems designed to enhance communication capabilities.
-Its product portfolio includes functional and load testers, as well as simulation tools specifically for LTE access and packet core.
-These offerings cater to network equipment manufacturers, service providers, and test labs, providing them with a comprehensive range of testing and communication solutions to improve network performance and reliability.
+Polaris Networks is a provider of test tools, simulation tools, and software engineering services specifically designed for wireless and telecommunications technologies.
+The company develops optical transport switching systems that enhance communication capabilities.
+Its offerings include functional and load testers, as well as simulation tools tailored for LTE access and packet core networks.
+By supplying a diverse array of test tools and communication gateways, Polaris Networks serves network equipment manufacturers, service providers, and testing laboratories, enabling them to improve their operational efficiencies and communication infrastructures.

 Cedar Point Communications